ritwikamukherjee/SpikeTrainAnalysis/README.md

 # SpikeTrainAnalysis

 This code takes variable neural spike trains and finds a representative average spike train to represent all the spike trains.
+The variability in spike timings and number can hurt the temporal structure of spike trains when viewed as an average.
+Here, a simple method to find an average spike train is represented via code.
+The spike trains are first mapped to functions, these functions are averaged, and a greedy algorithm is then used to map the average function back to a spike train.
+Their performance on a classification-based test is considerably better than the performance of the medoid spike trains.
+The algorithm is adopted from [Julienne et. al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3606416/) from J Math Neurosci.